Mayank-Arya/ticket-booking-app/README.md

 4. Provide detailed information about the changes you've made and why they are necessary.

-5. Our team will review your pull request, and once approved, your changes will be merged into the main branch.

 **License:**

 This project is open-source and available under the MIT License.
 Feel free to use and modify the code to meet your specific needs.